+Outside areas and boundaries Visually inspected.
+The block is set amongst shared garden areas with these parts being surfaced primarily in grass.
+A drying green area is in place surfaced in hard standing and bound by fencing.
+Ceilings Visually inspected from floor level.
+The ceilings are of plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of lath/plaster and plasterboard wall construction.
-There are some areas of timber panelling and laminate coverings.
-There are textured finishes installed in places.
+The internal walls and partitions are of plaster on the hard and lined plasterboard wall construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+The floors appear to be formed in suspended timber joists being overlaid with timber tongue and groove boarding.
 Sub Floor: No sub floor access was available.
-Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber/glazed style.
-The facings and skirtings are of moulded style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
-Chimney breasts and fireplaces The original fireplace openings within the property have been blocked.
-Internal decorations Visually inspected.
-The internal walls and ceiling mostly have a papered and painted finish.
-The internal joinery fitments are finished in paint and varnish.
-Cellars There are no cellars.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-The electricity fusebox is located in a hallway cupboard.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal doors consists of timber panel and timber/glazed units being fitted with moulded facings and surrounds.
+The kitchen is fitted with a range of base and wall units having compatible worktops and integrated appliances.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are no chimney breasts or fireplaces.
+There are no chiminey breasts of theplaces.